julianperrott/WowClassicGrindBot/README.md

 * Remap default keybindings such as Stand, StopAttack
 * Updated low level Warlock/Mage profiles
 * Added Warlock shard farming profile
+* Added a new input system to handle modifier keys

 # Issues and Ideas